 Elk River is a medium-sized city located in the state of Minnesota.
 With a population of 25,213 people and three constituent neighborhoods, Elk River is the 43rd largest community in Minnesota.

-Unlike some cities, Elk River isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Elk River are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Elk River is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Elk River is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Elk River who work in office and administrative support (11.63%), management occupations (10.60%), and sales jobs (10.11%).